cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ###### Mind (Mnd)

-Mind represents a character\'s intelligence and the ability to grasp complex thought structures.
-A character with a high Mind is capable of understanding intricate concepts, analyzing situations, and making informed decisions.
+Mind represents a character's intelligence and the ability to grasp complex thought structures.
+A character with a high Mind is capable of understanding intricate concepts, analysing situations, and making informed decisions.
 This attribute is essential for characters who rely on knowledge-based skills or need to solve problems creatively.